+Appendix B: Participant Access and Eligibility B-3: Number of Individuals Served -Attachment #1 (4 of 4)

-Answers s provided in Appendix B-3-d indicate that you do not need to complete this section.
+Answers provided in Appendix B-3-d indicate that you do not need to complete this section.

-Apper ppendix B: Participant Access and Eligibility

-B-4: Eligibility Groups Served in the Waiver
+Appendix B: Participant Access and Eligibility B-4: Eligibility Groups Served in the Waiver a.

-a.
 1. State Classification.
-The state is a (select one):

-§1634 State

-SSI Criteria State

-209(b) State
+The state is a (select one): §1634 State SSI Criteria State 209(b) State b.
+Medicaid Eligibility Groups Served in the Waiver.
+Individuals who receive services under this waiver are eligible under the following eligibility groups contained in the state plan.
+The state applies all applicable federal financial participation limits under the plan.
+Check all that apply:

 2. Miller Trust State.
 Indicate whether the state is a Miller Trust State (select one):

-No
+> No

-Yes

-Ī mits under the plan.
-Check all that apply: Cligibility Groups Served in the Waiver (excluding the special home and community-based waiver group under 42 CFR 135 217)
+Eligibility Groups Served in the Waiver (excluding the special home and community-based waiver group under 42 CFR §435.217)

-8 435.217)

 Low income families with children as provided in §1931 of the Act

 SSI recipients

 Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121

 Optional state supplement recipients

 Optional categorically needy aged and/or disabled individuals who have income at:

-Select one:

-100% of the Federal poverty level (FPL)

-% of FPL, which is lower than 100% of FPL.
+100% of the Federal poverty level (FPL)% of FPL, which is lower than 100% of FPL.

 Specify percentage:

-Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in $\$1902(a)(10)(A)(ii)(XIII)$ ) of the Act)
+Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in §1902(a)(10)(A)(ii)(XIII)) of the Act)

-Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in $\$1902(a)(10)(A)(ii)(XV)$ of the Act)
+Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in §1902(a)(10)(A)(ii)(XV) of the Act)

-Working individuals with disabilities who buy into Medicaid (TWWIIA Medical Improvement Coverage

-Group as provided in §1902(a)(10)(A)(ii)(XVI) of the Act)
+Working individuals with disabilities who buy into Medicaid (TWWIIA Medical Improvement Coverage Group as provided in §1902(a)(10)(A)(ii)(XVI) of the Act)